SteeltoeOSS/Documentation/api/v2/configuration/index.md

 * Placeholder resolvers
 * RandomValue generator

-The following sections provide more more detail on each of these new providers.
+The following sections provide more detail on each of these new providers.